-The Bank is part of the Pictet Group: its main purpose is to serve as a platform for the Pictet Group's banking business within the European region.
-As of 31 December 2021, the Bank has six branches located in Germany, Spain, France, Italy, Monaco and the United Kingdom.
+The Bank is part of the Pictet Group: It's main purpose is to serve as a platform for the Pictet Group's banking business within the European region.

+BPAG has six branches located in Luxembourg, Spain, France, Italy, Monaco and the United Kingdom.